LUXTACO/Brwler/README.md

 - Automated Coin Farming: The bot performs gameplay actions, completes missions, and participates in events on your behalf to optimize coin acquisition.

-- Customizable Strategies: The bot utilizes intelligent algorithms to adapt its farming strategies based on your preferences and gameplay style.

 - User-Friendly Interface: The bot is easy to set up and use, with a straightforward interface that allows you to monitor and control the farming process.

-- Safety and Compliance: The bot operates within the boundaries of the game's terms of service, ensuring a legitimate and risk-free coin farming experience.

 ## Prerequisites